heidtn/martiancastaway/index.md

 This project sets out to begin answering some of these questions (to the best of my ability as a spacecraft engineer).
 In the chapters below, I will be taking the role of a castaway martian, marooned on a strange planet with nothing but minimal gear and his own wits to keep him alive.

 My audience is people interested in learning more about the math and engineering behind space travel.
 To that end, I make a few assumptions in most of my explanations.
 Namely that you have a decent understanding of Calculus, matrix math (working with matrices and vectors), and some basic experience with programming (Python and some C++).
-My hope is that these articles can serve as both tutorials for people interested in these things as well as a compelling read to follow along to show just what is involved in getting humans to survive on their own in the deep cosmos.
+My hope is that these articles can serve as both tutorials for people interested in these concepts as well as a compelling read to follow along to show just what is involved in getting humans to survive on their own in the deep cosmos.

 Please enjoy!
 -/EoT/ - Martian Castaway